jlevy/the-philosophy-of-command-line/README.md

 12. **User interfaces should be data-driven and gradually improve** (visuals and workflows should not be designed up front, but emerge naturally as data is manipulated and use cases become clearer)

+## Feedback?

+This little manifesto is something I wrote in late 2024.
+I plan to revise it with more ideas as I'm building some tools related to this.
+If you'd like to give feedback or have thoughts, I'd love to hear from you.
+I'm easiest to reach [on X/Twitter](https://x.com/ojoshe).

 ## License